snap-stanford/snap-python/doc/source/reference/GetRndSubGraph.rst

 GetRndSubGraph
 ''''''''''''''

-.. function:: GetRndSubGraph(Graph, numNodes)
+.. function:: GetRndSubGraph(numNodes)

-Randomly selects *numNodes* nodes from the input graph and returns an induced graph on those nodes.
+A graph method that randomly selects *numNodes* nodes from the input graph and returns an induced graph on those nodes.

 Parameters:

-- *Graph*: graph (input)
-    A Snap.py graph or a network.

-- *numNodes*: int (input)
+- *numNodes*: int
     Number of nodes desired in the output graph.

 Return value: